eclipse/imagen/docs/guide/preface/index.md

 addition, you will need a working knowledge of other Java APIs, depending on your intended application:

-- Java ImageIO for image encoding and decoding
+- *Java ImageIO* for image encoding and decoding

-- Java 2D for simple graphics, text, and fundamental image manipulation
+- *Java 2D* for simple graphics, text, and fundamental image manipulation

-This library is an Apache License v 2.0 release of the former Java Advanced Imaging API codebase.
+This library is an Apache License v 2.0 release of the former *Java Advanced Imaging API* codebase.
 Method compatibility has been maintained using new packages and library name.

 Disclaimer
 ----------

-This version of is based on release {{ version }} of the Eclipse ImageN API.
+This version of is based on release {{site.imagen_version}} of the Eclipse ImageN API.

 If any discrepancies between this guide and the javadocs are noted, always consider the javadocs to be the most accurate, since they are